 What are best practices for assessing oak forest health in the field?

 How can professionals effectively communicate issues of oak resiliency to landowners and guide them to take action?

 What are key steps land managers and private landowners can take to ensure the long-term health of oak forests?

-This tool kit aims to help professionals tackle these and other questions.
-It includes tools for outreach and communication, links to relevant research, field tools for site assessments, and further resources for cost sharing and dealing with hazard trees.
+This resource collection aims to help professionals tackle these and other questions.
+It includes resources for outreach and communication, links to relevant research, field tools for site assessments, and further resources for cost sharing and dealing with hazard trees.

 about our recent projects and upcoming events.